-After you watch Rollins roll out this mouth-watering battered dish, smothered in gravy, it’s easy to see how it eventually turned into a delicacy.
+After you watch the cowboy cook this mouth-watering battered dish, smothered in gravy, it's easy to see how it eventually turned into a delicacy.

 Rollins starts with some top sirloin to make this dish tender from the get-go.
 He tenderizes it slightly to give it that thin, iconic texture.

 He whisks up a few eggs some whole milk (or canned milk for the authentic camp experience).

 Then he dips that cut of meat in some flour.
 Dunks it in the egg and milk mixture and then dips it back into the flour for a full, flaky texture.